ShounakCy/master_thesis_ad/README.md

 # master_thesis_ad

-# Using the converted dataset of HighD to NGSIM format
+# Please download the dataset of HighD from https://www.highd-dataset.com/#download